jackrobertscott/authpack-client-190806/documents/api/providers.md

 ## Overview

-The `provider` model is used to collection a account to a collection.
+The `provider` model is used to group a account to a group.

 - [Setup](#Model)
 - [Provider model](#Model)